gonzaq94/GAN-chaotic-systems/README.md

 ### Files and folders:

-CNN GAN.ipynb: contains the final GAN architecture using CNNs
+'CNN GAN.ipynb': contains the final GAN architecture using CNNs

-GAN FC and LSTM.ipynb: GANs implementing fully connected layers and LSTMs.
+'GAN FC and LSTM.ipynb': GANs implementing fully connected layers and LSTMs.
 They didn't result in good performances.

-DSG.ipynb: Problem introduction, data generation and simple and local linear regression.
+'DSG.ipynb': Problem introduction, data generation and simple and local linear regression.

-FirstPartRegression.ipynb: more sophisticated regression methods (Ridge, Lasso, etc.) and Lyapunov exponent (characterization of a dynamic system).
+'FirstPartRegression.ipynb': more sophisticated regression methods (Ridge, Lasso, etc.) and Lyapunov exponent (characterization of a dynamic system).

-Experiments: contains experiments with CNN GANs that didn't result in better performances.
+'Experiments': contains experiments with CNN GANs that didn't result in better performances.

+### CNN GAN architecture:

 ![](images/generator.png)